 To promote and support a talent development system in Arkansas that offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
-Arkansas's Talent

-Development System Philosophy
+Arkansas's Talent Development System Philosophy

-- We believe that there must be a pipeline of skilled workers for employers and a job for every Arkansan that wants one. - We believe that the talent development system of Arkansas must be relevant to the labor market in order to meet the needs of employers and jobseekers, and for Arkansas to compete globally. - We believe that every Arkansan should have opportunity and access to training and education that leads to a career with gainful employment. - We believe innovation and partnerships centered on local economic priorities maximizes effectiveness and puts the State in the best position to address local and regional workforce needs. - We believe Arkansas's workforce system should be a viable resource for business and industry. - We believe that in order for the talent development system to be the preferred system, the system must be accountable, flexible, and align education and training with business and industry needs. - We believe that in order for the talent development system to be effective, we must eliminate overlap and duplication of resources and services and streamline investment of funds.
+• We believe that there must be a pipeline of skilled workers for employers and a job for every Arkansan that wants one.

+- We believe that the talent development system of Arkansas must be relevant to the labor market in order to meet the needs of employers and jobseekers, and for Arkansas to compete globally. - We believe that every Arkansan should have opportunity and access to training and education that leads to a career with gainful employment. - We believe innovation and partnerships centered on local economic priorities maximizes effectiveness and puts the State in the best position to address local and regional workforce needs. - We believe Arkansas's workforce system should be a viable resource for business and industry. - We believe that in order for the talent development system to be the preferred system, the system must be accountable, flexible, and align education and training with business and industry needs. - We believe that in order for the talent development system to be effective, we must eliminate overlap and duplication of resources and services and streamline investment of funds.

-Vision for the Arkansas Workforce Development Delivery System particularly those with barriers to employment.
+Vision for the Arkansas Workforce Development Delivery System

+The publicly funded workforce system envisioned by the Workforce Innovation and Opportunity Act (WIOA) is quality focused, employer-driven, customer-centered, and tailored to meet the needs of regional economies.
+It is designed to increase access to, and opportunities for, the employment, education, training, and support services that individuals need to succeed in the labor market, particularly those with barriers to employment.
 It aligns workforce development, education, and economic development programs with regional economic development strategies to meet the needs of local and regional employers, and provides a comprehensive, accessible and high-quality workforce development system.
 This is accomplished by providing all customers access to high-quality workforce development centers that connect them with the full range of services available in their communities, whether they are looking to find jobs; build basic educational or occupational skills; earn a postsecondary certificate or degree; obtain guidance on how to make career choices; or are businesses and employers seeking skilled workers.